 “The Sweeter Ofer the Bitter Offer”

 The northern port city Haifa became their shelter in Holy Land.
-In the period of Israel residence, there was a new replenishment to the family: a daughter Goulissa and three sons: Amnon, Eli and David.
+In the period of Israel's residence, there was a new replenishment to the family: a daughter Goulissa and three sons: Eli, David and Amnon Baazov.
 Joseph Baazov was fishing for the opportunity to get into the orthodox Jewish community in Israel to gain its support and use it for his own purposes.
 After he finally succeeded, the Baazov family headed to the promised land – Canada.

 The move of the Baazov family to Canada was shortly after the birth of the youngest son David.
 Joseph, Sara and their children arrived in Montreal in the 1980s.
 They had no money for living and got full support from the orthodox community for food and housing as Joseph planned beforehand.